EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 {{< warning >}}
 **This token acts like a password!
 You shouldn't show anyone it, and should revoke it if anyone sees it**.
-To delete a token, click the delete button on the tokens page.
+To revoke a token, click the delete button on the tokens page.
 {{< /warning >}}

 {{< figure